 Important differences were seen between men and women.
 In Tunisia, SBP increased on average by 4 mmHg for men (129 mmHg to 133 mmHg), whereas in women it fell by 2 mmHg (131 mmHg to 129 mmHg) – see Figures and Appendix 3.
 Similarly in oPt, average SBP decreased by 0.7 mmHg in men while among women it increased by 0.7 mmHg.

-The increase in SBP in Tunisia and Syria resulted in over 2,200 additional deaths .
+The increase in SBP in Tunisia and Syria resulted in over 2,200 additional deaths according to our model estimates.
 The decrease in Turkey and oPt resulted in nearly 9,000 CHD fewer deaths in the two countries.

 CHOLESTEROL: Cholesterol levels increased in both Syria (+0.3 mmol/l) and Tunisia (+0.14 mmol/l).
 In Turkey levels remained broadly constant (+0.01 mmol/l), and in oPt decreased by 0.06 mmol/l.